Shryke – The Edge Chronicles Fan Art (2021)

 Luaq on Vacation – Witch It Fan Art (2020)

 A personal project, through which I wanted to gain experience in Blender.
 The “Luaq” is a strange looking cat or rabbit creature, created by Tina Heitmann from Barrel Roll Games for the game Witch It.
-As a reference, I used this artwork from her among other.
+As a reference, I used this and this artwork from her.
 I started sculpting it in ZBrush and decimated the mesh, so I could export it to Blender.
 In Blender I gave the Luaq over 1 Mio. hair particles, which I groomed and finally did the rendering.
 The rendering took about 11 minutes.

 A few months later I decided to give it a proper background (because blank backgrounds are boring) and so I went inside Witch It to take a screenshot on the Kula Kula Islands map.
 Compositing was done in Photoshop, but I realized that there was a rim light in the rendering, so I rerendered the Luaq in a different light setting.
 Consequently I corrected some furless spots, added a shadow and adjusted the colors.